cbbartlett/cool-marketing-website/README.md

-# module-1-html-css-git
+# About
-Challenge from Module 1 of the UTA Full-Stack Bootcamp.
+An example of a marketing website built using HTML and CSS.